mfaani/mfaani/content/posts/drafts/everything-i-learned-about-blogging-with-hugo.md

 - Don't just post images.
 Post videos/gifs as well.
 They make your website **rich**.
 Example instead of screenshot of Apple's Playground, actually take a short video.
 - Shortcodes
 - Description
+- If the post is getting big, then split it.
+The key to being able to split it, is to to have good headers.
+- Once you have good headers, then you have 4-5 drafts in parallel.
+They might be related.
+But **don't** worry about associating posts together yet.
+Just try to get each post contained.
+Like don't talk about 5-6 different compiler flags in one single post.
+Split them up.
 - Google search console
 - Try using smaller header sizes if you have too many headers.
 This practice is ok.
 I've seen books often have smaller chapter sizes.
 - **Most important**.
 How can you make sure you don't have knowledge curse?
 Read your blog posts again after a month or two and see if it still makes sense.